-As an insurer, you may already be familiar with mandate management.
-They are an essential part of adequately managing your customers’ direct debit mandates and enable you to keep track of all contracts and recurring payments from your customers.
-A mandate represents an agreement or approval from your customers, by which they accept to have recurring billing on their bank accounts.
+It is essential for merchants to manage customers’ direct debit mandates and keep track of all contracts and recurring payments from customers on a daily basis.
+A mandate represents an agreement or approval from customers, by which they accept to have one-off or recurring transactions on their bank accounts.
 This approval must be managed, updated, and stored safely, even when contracts are no longer active.
 In this article, we will discuss mandate management and how Imburse can help you optimise your direct debit mandate management operations.

 Nevertheless, much work is involved in setting up, amending, storing, and cancelling mandates.
-Insurers, in particular, need to manage many mandates and ensure that payment operations run seamlessly.
+Insurers need to manage many mandates and ensure that payment operations run seamlessly.
 Mandate management is a priceless helping hand in delivering fast payment experiences and promptly dealing with customers’ requests.

-Though recurring payment services don’t require much active work on the customer side, insurers have quite a few responsibilities behind the scenes.
+Though recurring payment services don’t require much active work on the customer side, merchants have quite a few responsibilities behind the scenes.
 These responsibilities depend on where your business is based.
-SEPA Direct Debits – enabled for all 36 European countries that are part of the SEPA region – requires paper and electronic mandates to be stored by the payee.
-In the UK, on the other hand, mandates must go through the Bacs system and be stored by the payer’s bank.
+SEPA Direct Debits – enabled for – 36 – countries and territories that are part of the SEPA region – requires paper mandates or electronic mandates to be stored by the payee.
+In the UK, on the other hand, mandates must go through the BACS system and be stored by the payer’s bank.

-Generally, insurers are responsible for dealing with mandates’ storage, amendment, and cancellation.
-Mandates aren’t irrevocable, so both the customer and the insurer can amend the mandate at any time, and both parties will be notified.
-Insurers are responsible for storing all updates to the mandates and informing their bank about any changes.
+Generally, merchants are responsible for dealing with mandates’ storage, amendment, and cancellation.
+Mandates aren’t irrevocable, so both the customer and the merchant can amend the mandate at any time, and both parties will be notified.
+Merchants are responsible for storing all updates to the mandates and informing their bank about any changes.